ranim0823/class_4_geojson/README.md

 - **Legend**: A legend explains the color gradient for population-to-restaurant ratios.
 - **Responsive Design**: The website is optimized for both desktop and mobile devices.

----
+--

 ## Data Source

 1. **NYC Neighborhood GeoJSON**

-   -File: <nyc_nta_2020_pop+food.geojson>
+   - File: <"nyc_nta_2020_pop+food.geojson">
-   -2022 5-year Amercian Community Survey (ACS)
+   - 2022 5-year Amercian Community Survey (ACS)
-   -2020 Neighborhood Tabulation Areas (NTA) -restaurant data see below
+   - 2020 Neighborhood Tabulation Areas (NTA)
+   - restaurant data see below

 2. **Restaurant Data**

-   -File: <filtered_restaurants.json>
+   - File: <"filtered_restaurants.json">
-   -Google Places API on April 1, 2025
+   - Google Places API on April 1, 2025
-   -Contains detailed information about restaurants, including:
+   - Contains detailed information about restaurants, including:
-      -Name
+      - Name
-      -Location (latitude and longitude)
+      - Location (latitude and longitude)
-      -Price level (Very Expensive, Expensive, Moderate, Inexpensive) -Primary type (only 1 per restaurant)
+      - Price level (Very Expensive, Expensive, Moderate, Inexpensive)
+      - Primary type (only 1 per restaurant)
-      -Sub-types (1 or more per restaurant)
+      - Sub-types (1 or more per restaurant)
-      -Overall Rating (out of 5)
+      - Overall Rating (out of 5)
-      -Number of Reviews
+      - Number of Reviews
-      -Text of top 5 Reviews
+      - Text of top 5 Reviews
-      -Whether it has a restroom or not
+      - Whether it has a restroom or not

    - **Total Unique Restaurants**: 21,891
       **Primary Types by Geography**